 Now that we understand what a container is, it’s time to introduce you to Docker.
 (I am not referring to the comfortable Casual Friday pants, Dockers.)
 Docker is the name of the open-source containerization technology that enables the creation and use of containers.
 It shouldn’t come as a surprise, but IBM is very active in the Docker open source community.

 Docker isn’t new, in fact it’s been around since 2008.
 There are other container options, but most believe Docker has “won” the container war.
 (Some of you may remember the BlueRay vs. HD-DVD standard battle years ago.
 BlueRay was triumphant.
 Docker is like BlueRay using this analogy.)
 Docker allows you to package, ship, and run applications on any public or private cloud.
-Being able to run applications anywhere will help you avoid vendor lock-in and move to a new environment anytime.
+Being able to run applications anywhere helps you avoid vendor lock-in and move to a new environment anytime.

 There is another critical concept that needs an introduction: orchestration.
 If you have one container, it is easy to manage.
-However, as you create more containers it is crucial to manage them.
-If you don’t, you will likely descend into chaos.
+However, as you create more containers, it is crucial to manage them.
+If you don’t, you likely descend into chaos.
 (Chaos is not good.)
 Kubernetes saves you from the aforementioned chaos.
 (Fun fact: Kubernetes is a Greek word meaning helmsmen or pilot.)
 Kubernetes is an open source system that pilots or orchestrates your fancy containerized applications.
 Think of Kubernetes as the crane that moves and controls your containers.
 As with Docker, IBM is very active in the Kubernetes open source community.